Morocco specific questions

 What is Ramadan?

 Ramadan is a month of fasting, reflection and prayer in the Muslim world.
 On the Christian calendar, the old traditions of Lent would be the nearest comparison.
 The dates for Ramadan change each year, each year starting 11 days earlier.
-In 2014 Ramadan is June 28th to 28th July.
-In 2015 Ramadan will be 18th June to 17th July.
+In 2019 Ramadan will be Sunday 5th May to Tuesday 4th June, 2020 will be 23rd April to 23rd May.

 During Ramadan, practising Muslims will fast between sunrise and sunset.
 Many businesses and cafes close to use as little energy as possible, often opening very late in the evening after they have been to the mosque and eaten for strength.
 To help matters, the clock in the summer is adjusted and brought forward by an hour.